Namaztak/Speedrunner-Reset-Thing/readme.md

 5. "Emulator mode" to allow a single program to be set up for multiple games' saves.
 6. ~~"Floor it!" mode.
 (Only initial interaction needed, then automate everything to yes cause we're grinding runs like crazy.)~~
 7. Make a video showing what it should look like in practice.
-8. Add check on first run to see if the user uses LiveSplit.
+8. ~~Add check on first run to see if the user uses LiveSplit.~~
-8a.
-Insult them if not (but disable any LiveSplit functionality)
+8a. ~~Insult them if not (but disable any LiveSplit functionality)~~
+8 and 8a got rolled into a single check during initial setup of a game that asks for the splits file, and it just launches that file directly.
 8b.
 If yes, have them locate and assign their splits file for that game, so that can also be launched by this script.
 8c.
 MAYBE either figure out how to do the clean websocket interaction, or do an ungabunga pyautogui thing for timer resets.
 8d.
 Support multiple categories for single games?